Weight loss2 min read

 Where water genuinely helps

-First, pre-meal water: drinking about 500 ml half an hour before meals has been shown in studies to reduce how much people eat, simply by adding fullness.
-Second, substitution: every sugared soda or juice you replace with water removes 100–150 liquid calories that never felt filling anyway.
-Third, thirst masquerades as hunger — mild dehydration often reads as snack cravings, and a glass of water is the cheapest way to check.
+Second, substitution: every sugared soda or juice you replace with water removes 100–150 liquid calories that never felt filling anyway — usually the single biggest calorie change available.
+Third, thirst masquerades as hunger: mild dehydration often reads as snack cravings, and a glass of water is the cheapest way to check.

 How to do a “water diet” sensibly